kumbulanit/t-sql/tech company/untitled/Module 14 - Pivoting and Grouping Sets/Lab_Pivoting_and_Grouping_Sets.md

 **Instructions:**
 1. Use CUBE to analyze business performance across multiple dimensions
-2. Include all possible combinations of location, department, and performance tiers
+2. Include all possible combinations of location, d.DepartmentName, and performance tiers
 3. Add strategic insights for each dimensional combination
 4. Provide comprehensive business recommendations